surfers-lookout/bigbank-accelerator-creditcheck/docs/index.md

-# SurfersFlaskAccelerator KYC Application Architecture
+# Credit Check Application Architecture

 ## Getting Started

-To implement the KYC process in Python, we will need to set up the development environment with the required tools and libraries.
+To implement the Credit Check process in Python, we will need to set up the development environment with the required tools and libraries.
 This includes:

 - Python 3.10 or later: Download and install the latest version of Python from https://www.python.org/downloads/.
 - Virtual Environment: Create a virtual environment to manage dependencies, using `python -m venv venv` and activate it.